amitesh-183/Marmeto-Assignment/Readme.md

-# Coding Assessment L-2 Code Submission Process by B.Amitesh
+# Coding Assessment L-2 Code Submission by B.Amitesh

 Welcome to the coding assessment l2.
-We are excited to see your skills in action.
 Please follow the instructions below to submit your solution.

 ## Getting Started